 Q3: What do I need to do before launching my website?

 It could be overwhelming to set up your website and there is too much to do but what you really need to.

 - As soon as you buy your domain create social media accounts for it right away.
 You need to build up a decent social media following even before you launch your website.
 The best way to do so is by engaging on the platforms and posting frequently.
-You can attract attention of people by sharing quotations and cute images.
-Here I have written a guide for growing your twitter account.
+You can attract the attention of people by sharing quotations and cute images.
+Here I have written a guide for growing your Twitter account.

-- Make sure your website is mobile friendly as most users or internet are using mobile devices.
+- Make sure your website is mobile-friendly as most users or internet are using mobile devices.
 Google considers this as an important ranking signal as well.

 - Once you have picked the theme, you must have at least 50 blog posts ready to go before you launch your website.
-You will publish 30 blog posts at the day you launch your website and keep the 20 blog posts on reserve as back up so if the life happens and you fail to create content on time, you can pull out one of those and just publish them.
+You will publish 30 blog posts on the day you launch your website and keep the 20 blog posts on reserve as back up so if life happens and you fail to create content on time, you can pull out one of those and just publish them.

 - Plug-ins are life!
 Learn about them as much possible as possible.
 There are plug-ins for all sort of purposes that can make your blogging life easier, in fact there is an inside industry joke that goes like there is a plug-in for that”.
 This implies there is a plug-in for your every problem.
-There are a lot of useful plug-ins you will like to install but be warned that too many plug-ins or out dated plug ins can slow down your website.
+There are a lot of useful plug-ins you will like to install but be warned that too many plug-ins or outdated plug-ins can slow down your website.

 Q4: How do I optimize my website for Search Engines?

 - There are two types of SEO.
 You need to skill yourself with both on-page and off-page SEO.
 To start here is A beginner’s guide to SEO.
 It will catch you up on some basic terms and important concepts.